cornernote/yii2-dashboard/docs/layouts.md

 # Layouts

 A layout defines a set of Regions in which Panels can be placed.
+In addition it allows the user to enter custom options into the dashboard form when updating the dashboard.

-### `app/dashboard/layouts/ExampleLayout.php`
+### Layout Class

+The layout class allows you to define regions where panels can be rendered.

+It also extends `yii\base\Model`, allowing you to define custom settings which will be available for the user to configure the layout via a form when creating new dashboards.

+Place the following code into `app/dashboard/layouts/ExampleLayout.php`:

 ```php
 <?php